 Pyin Oo Lwin

-An incredibly comfortable overnight bus brought us to our final stop in Myanmar – Yangon, formerly known as Rangoon, previous capital, and largest city.
-Despite being attacked by bed bugs in what might be the worst hostel we’ve ever stayed in, we enjoyed high tea at the Strand, a ride on the circle train, and the stunning Shwedagon Pagoda.
+An incredibly comfortable overnight bus brought us to our final stop in Myanmar – Yangon, formerly known as Rangoon.
+It’s the previous capital and largest city.
+Despite being attacked by bed bugs in what might be the worst hostel we’ve ever stayed in, we still enjoyed our time there.
+It still feels like a capital city.
+All the embassies and consulates are there so there’s a pretty big expat community.
+It’s bustling, loud, and fun when you dig in a bit.

 Impressions and Advice